Tinkerforge/doc/en/source/Programming_Interfaces.rst

  Currently only the source code of the Bricks is `online <https://github.com/organizations/Tinkerforge>`__.
- If you have the skills to set up the compiler environment and can program c, you can adapt the code for your own purposes.
+ If you have the skills to set up the compiler environment and can program C, you can adapt the code for your own purposes.

  We are working on a simple API to allow easy firmware development (comparable to the Arduino API).